LGBTQ culture in Los Angeles County: Night life

-Circus of Books was a bookstore and gay pornography shop in West Hollywood that was notable as a gay cruising spot of the late 20th Century.
+Circus of Books was a bookstore and gay pornography shop in West Hollywood that was notable as a gay cruising spot of the late 20th century.

 Politics

-LGBT citizens became an identified voting block in city politics from the 1980s.
+LGBT citizens became an identified voting bloc in city politics from the 1980s.
 In 1993 5% of the Los Angeles voters identified as gay or lesbian.

 During the mayoral elections, Tom Bradley was elected due to support from a left-leaning coalition that included LGBT groups.
 The 1992 Los Angeles Riots caused the coalition to disintegrate.
 In 1993, Michael Woo, who was a member of the Los Angeles City Council, was the preferred choice since Bradley did not seek re-election as Mayor of Los Angeles.
 Woo got 40% of the votes from those who identified as gay or lesbian, compared to a third candidate who received 27% and Richard Riordan, who received 11%.
 In the runoff election, Woo received 72% of the votes from those who identified as gay and lesbian.
 In 1997, Tom Hayden, a member of the Senate of California, received 54% of the gay and lesbian vote while Riordan received 41%.
 The lesbian and gay voters and the African-American blocs were the only ones to vote over 50% in favor of Hayden and Hayden had made strong efforts to attract gay and lesbian votes.